Quality and valued nutrition

 Other areas of focus

 - Maintaining zero compromise on the food safety and integrity of New Zealand dairy products, through the effective operation of the food safety and biosecurity frameworks that underpin dairy trade.

 - Ensuring consumers have the choice of New Zealand dairy nutrition by maintaining and growing New Zealand exporters’ access to open dairy markets.

 - Ensuring the unique value proposition of New Zealand milk is understood by our stakeholders.

 Nutrition and health

 Milk and dairy products are nutrient-dense and provide high quality protein and micronutrients in an easily absorbed form and for a relatively low caloric content (especially calcium).
 In the context of a well-balanced diet, adequate milk consumption at various stages of life has benefits for health and in the prevention/control of various non-communicable diseases.

 Dairy is one of the most affordable sources globally of a variety of essential nutrients, and has been recognised as part of low environmental impact diets consistent with good health.
 New Zealand dairy provides high quality nutrients for a low carbon footprint.
 A report in 2022 outlined New Zealand’s high-quality dairy is among the most emissions-efficient in the world.

 Global Trade in dairy products

 A number of countries also use subsidies that distort production and trade.
-It is estimated by the OECD that around US$705 billion is being used in trade distorting agricultural support per year.

 Free Trade Agreements, and the global rules established under the WTO, provide important certainty for exporters and can open up new market access opportunities.
 More information about New Zealand’s FTAs and dairy’s market access challenges can be found on the DCANZ website.